 Highlights from the 2014 Festival

-• 98% of attendees rated the events as interesting, 95% enjoyable, 91% educational with 94% overall satisfaction
+• 98 per cent of attendees rated the events as interesting, 95 per cent enjoyable and 91 per cent educational with 94 per cent overall satisfaction.

-• For the events open to all, 75% of people attended in a personal capacity and 25% attended in a professional capacity
+• For the events open to all, 75 per cent of people attended in a personal capacity and 25 per cent attended in a professional capacity.

-• 23% of attendees had never been to a University event before, which shows we reached new audiences
+• 23 per cent of attendees had never been to a University event before, which shows we reached new audiences.

-• Over 75% said the event had increased their knowledge of the University, social science and the research topic
+• Over 75 per cent said the event had increased their knowledge of the University, social science and the research topic.

-• 82% would attend another University of Bristol event in the future
+• 82 per cent would attend another University of Bristol event in the future.

 Feedback from attendees